openstack/ptgbot/README.rst

 ~clean TRACK [TRACK..]
   Removes active entries for specified track(s)

-~unbook SLOTCODE
-  Removes any booking at the slot named SLOTCODE

 ~newday
   Removes now/next/location entries, to be run at the start of a new day